 Israel, The West Bank and Gaza Travel Warning

-The U.S. Department of State warns U.S. citizens of the risks of traveling to Israel, the West Bank and Gaza due to ongoing hostilities.
-The Department of State recommends that U.S. citizens consider the deferral of non-essential travel to Israel and the West Bank and reaffirms the longstanding strong warning to U.S. citizens against any travel to the Gaza Strip.
-This Travel Warning replaces the Travel Warning issued on February 3, 2014.
+The U.S. Department of State warns U.S. citizens of the risks of traveling to Israel, the West Bank and Gaza due to the complex security environment there and the potential for violence and renewed hostilities.
+This Travel Warning replaces the Travel Warning issued on July 21, 2014.

 - U.S. government personnel are not permitted to conduct official or personal travel to the Gaza Strip;

-- U.S. government personnel are restricted from conducting personal travel to most parts of the West Bank; travel for official business is done with special security arrangements coordinated by the U.S. Consulate General in Jerusalem;
+- U.S. government personnel are restricted from conducting personal travel to most parts of the West Bank (see below for details); travel for official business is done with special security arrangements coordinated by the U.S. Consulate General in Jerusalem;

 - U.S. government personnel are not permitted to use public buses anywhere in Israel or the West Bank due to past attacks on public transportation.